 The Nephrology Transplant Fellowship at the University of South Florida is 12 months in duration.
 Applicants are required to be a board eligible or board certified Nephrologist.
 The goal of the transplant fellowship is to provide advanced/standardized transplant training to individuals who wish to lead renal and pancreas transplant programs.
 The program is accredited by the American Society of Transplant (AST)/American Society of Nephrology (ASN) Adult Renal Accreditation Program Committee.
 The fellowship is comprised of clinical service, informal teaching, and more formalized conference teaching components.
 The clinical service time is divided between an inpatient and outpatient experiences.
 The fellow rotates at the following sites in Tampa, FL: Tampa General Hospital, LifeLink Transplant Immunology Laboratory, and LifeLink Organ Procurement Organization.

-The Emory University Transplant Renal Medicine Fellowship Program is designed for fellows who have completed training in general nephrology and wish to pursue additional training in transplant nephrology.
-The goals of the program are to give the transplant fellow training and experience in end-stage renal disease, training in the selection of appropriate transplant recipients and donors, clinical experience in the immediate and long term care of the transplant recipient, and training in the performance of renal transplant biopsies along with emphasis on the management of immunosuppressive agents and the evaluation of renal transplant dysfunction.
-Program Details The Transplant Renal Medicine Fellowship Program consists of: Transplant in-patient rotation – 6 months Outpatient transplant clinic - minimum 9 months (post discharge clinic while on inpatient months) HLA lab – 1 month Solid organ transplant consult - minimum 2 weeks Research – 4 months The fellow will be the lead team member responsible for the inpatient transplant patients admitted to the transplant renal medicine service.
-He/she will supervise 2 mid-level providers and work closely with the first year fellow to provide clinical care of the patients on inpatient and outpatient services and participate/lead the daily multi-disciplinary rounds with Transplant Surgery, Pharmacy.
-Allied teams while on the inpatient service.
-The transplant renal medicine fellow will be supervised by the inpatient transplant renal medicine faculty while on inpatient service for 6 months of the training year.
+The fellow will be the lead team member responsible for the inpatient transplant patients admitted to the transplant renal medicine service.
+They will supervise two mid-level providers and work closely with the first-year nephrology fellow to provide clinical care of the patients on inpatient and outpatient services, and participate/lead the daily multi-disciplinary rounds with Transplant Surgery, Pharmacy and Allied teams while on the inpatient service.
+The transplant renal medicine fellow will be supervised by the inpatient transplant renal medicine faculty while on inpatient service for six months of the training year.
 The fellow is expected to see at least 30 new kidney transplant patients for short term and 30 kidney transplant recipients for long term follow-up, as set up in the guidelines by AST.
-The training is supervised by 8 transplant renal medicine faculty at Emory University School of Medicine and Emory Transplant Center.
+The training is supervised by nine transplant renal medicine faculty at Emory University School of Medicine and Emory Transplant Center.
 The fellow will have opportunities to participate in research projects with Emory Transplant Center.
-Conferences/weekly seminars: Weekly Transplant Seminars Weekly clinical conferences: Pathology conference: 1st Wednesday Clinical Protocol Meetings/ Patient Watch-list management: 2nd Wednesday Transplant Journal Club: 3rd Wednesday QAPI meetings: 4th Wednesday Weekly Nephrology Grand Rounds Participate in weekly Recipient and Donor Evaluation listing conferences while on Outpatient rotations.

 University of Iowa